Cerastes (genus): Behavior

-This genus is nocturnal and terrestrial (not known to climb into bushes), often hiding by burying themselves in the sand.
+The genus Cerastes is nocturnal and terrestrial (not known to climb into bushes), often hiding by burying themselves in the sand.
 Although often described as slow moving, these snakes are also capable of sidewinding.
 When doing so, they can move quickly across the sand.

 Cerastes species are not known to be particularly ill-tempered ("fairly placid"), but when threatened they will often stand their ground and form C-shaped coils that are rubbed together to produce a rasping or crackling sound, similar to Echis.
 This is called stridulation.
 With enough provocation, they will strike from this position.

 These snakes are capable of "sinking" quickly down into loose sand, using their keeled, angled and serrated lateral scales in a rocking motion.
 This process begins at the tail and moves forward until the entire head is buried and only the eyes and nostrils are exposed.
 They can bury themselves this way whether in an outstretched or a coiled position.

 Feeding behavior and diet

-These are ambush predators that lie buried in the sand, waiting for prey to pass by.
+Cerastes species are ambush predators that lie buried in the sand, waiting for prey to pass by.
 Their diet consists mainly of rodents, birds, and lizards.

 Reproduction

-All three species lay eggs.
+All three species of Cerastes lay eggs.
 However, those of C. vipera hatch within hours of deposition as opposed to many weeks, something not previously observed in other African snakes, most of which lay eggs that hatch weeks later or give birth to live young.